 As this problem doesn't improve on its own over time, it is recommended to seek an urologist to have the foreskin examined and decide if it is necessary to have surgery, known as frenuloplasty, where the frenulum is cut in order to release the skin and reduce tension during erection.

-How to know if you have a short frenulum
+How to identify a short frenulum

-In most cases it is easy to identify if the brake is shorter than normal as it is not possible to pull the skin completely over the glans without feeling slight pressure on the frenulum.
+In most cases, it's easy to identify whether the frenulum is shorter than normal, as it's not possible to pull the foreskin completely without feeling a slight pressure on the frenulum.

 How to treat a short frenulum

 The treatment for a short frenulum should always be recommended by an urologist, because, according to the tightness of the frenulum, different techniques, such as ointments with betamethasone or skin stretching exercises, can be followed.

 However, surgery is recommended in almost all cases.

 How is surgery done

 Surgery for a short frenulum, also known as frenuloplasty, is a very simple and quick treatment that can be done in the office of the urologist.
 The surgery usually takes about 30 minutes, using only local anesthesia, and the patient can return home shortly after.

 Thorough healing takes about 2 weeks after surgery and sex should be avoided for the same period, as should getting into pools or the sea, so as to help with the healing and avoid infections.